Australian Organ Donor Register

 How to register

-- Download a New registration, change or removal of details form
+- Download and complete a New registration, change or removal of details form or

-- Visit your local DHS Service Centre and pick up a brochure that includes a registration form
+- Visit your local service centre and pick up a brochure that includes a registration form.

 It helps if you tell us your Medicare card number